google/zetasql/docs/mathematical_functions.md

 **Description**

 Computes the hyperbolic tangent of X where X is specified in radians.
-Does not fail.
+Doesn't fail.

 <table>